Also in print from Amazon and your favourite online retailers

-She’s a reporter with a nose for trouble.
-But when the story is murder, will she end up above the fold or buried in the back?
+A murder in a male-dominated world.
+A reporter determined to solve the crime.
+Will she end up above the fold or get buried in the back?

 1948: Kingston, Canada—Charley Hall knows she’s a better reporter than any man in the newsroom.
 Demoted to the women’s page, her job on the city beat given to a returning soldier, she shifts her energy to locating her brother who disappeared after his latest bender.
 Her search leads to the woman last seen with him, found dead with a bullet in her neck.